 Any changes to the existing Forfar Street closure requires an assessment of the impacts, and consideration of the legal obligations from the CNC designation conditions.

 The legal implications would likely be far-reaching and require a substantial traffic calming package on the local roads especially to the north of Westminster Street including the option of significant movement restrictions and loss of community connectivity.

 It is also possible that additional capacity upgrades would be required on both Cranford and Sherborne Streets.

-Further to this development of a much wider package of works for traffic calming and changes would be necessary to meet the designations conditions of the CNC.
+Further to this development, a much wider package of works for traffic calming and changes would be necessary to meet the designation conditions of the CNC.

 We are working with our partner organisations to mitigate the expected increase in traffic on Cranford Street and other streets in a way that: